lenmus/vregress/README.md

 The Lomse library has an extensive set of unit tests to make sure each core component of Lomse works properly.
 But they do not check that Lomse code, as a unit, works properly.
 So, Lomse also includes a visual regression test system for ensuring that Lomse works properly, that visual appearance of rendered scores doesn't change in unexpected ways from one Lomse build to the next one and, in general, to improve the quality assurance (QA) of the Lomse library.

 The goal of this system is to detect regressions in the rendered output without having to rely on human visual review.
+There are two visual tests:
+- Rendition visual tests, and
+- MusicXML exporter visual tests.

-The tests go as follows:
+The Rendition visual tests go as follows:

 * First, Lomse loads a test score and renders it.
 * Then the generated image is compared with the expected blessed image that is in folder `lomse/test-scores/regression/target`.
 * If there are differences, the test script generates a GIF image, which flips between the two images, so that any differences are easily spotted.
 * Finally, an html page is automatically created with the results, in `lomse/zz_regression/results.html`.

+And the MusicXML exporter visual tests go as follows:

+* First, Lomse loads a test score and is exported to MusicXML.
+* The exported file is now imported and Lomse renders it.
+* Then the generated image is compared with the expected blessed image that is in folder `lomse/test-scores/regression/target`.
+* If there are differences, the test script generates a GIF image, which flips between the two images, so that any differences are easily spotted.
+* Finally, an html page is automatically created with the results, in `lomse/zz_musicxml/musicxml.html`.
+Any failure means than the exported file does not contain all the information imported by Lomse from the original file and, thus, the rendition has differences.

 ## Running the visual tests